 As shown in Figure 1, student science performance measured by the national mean score in the PISA 2015 science test varies across nations.
 In general, countries in North America, Europe, East Asia, and Oceania tend to show higher levels of achievement than countries from other regions.
 A similar pattern was found for the percentage of the schools providing afterschool science programs.
 Synthesizing the two patterns, the study suggests that afterschool science programs flourish in economically advanced countries with support from public schools.
 Regarding the findings above, the following speculative reasoning may be possible.
 First, countries seeking economic growth and development tend to employ technology-driven development strategies that can be driven by talented people in the science field.
-Second, public schools are encouraged to provide more science-learning opportunities not only during regular classes but also through afterschool science programs and activities tional study time for science is slightly different from the other two patterns-PISA science score and afterschool program provision.
+Second, public schools are encouraged to provide more science-learning opportunities not only during regular classes but also through afterschool science programs and activities -science clubs and competitions in this study.
+Finally, the cross-national pattern of additional study time for science is slightly different from the other two patterns-PISA science score and afterschool program provision.
 The information from the maps (see Figure 1) and the national rankings on the selected variables (see Appendix 1) suggest that students from some economically advanced countries and higher-achieving countries spend less additional time studying for science.